thib-info/graph-drawing/README.md

 - Edges length
 - Crossing number
 - Minimum area
-- If the graph is symetric or not
+- If the graph is symmetric or not
-- Number of bends
 - The compactness
 - The clustering